 Although a FAVR program is typically more accurate and cost-effective than the federal mileage reimbursement rate, there are some limitations.
 There are various guidelines for reimbursements to qualify for tax-free status, among which are the following: employees must drive at least 5,000 business miles a year, and at least five employees must be reimbursed using the FAVR methodology at all times during the year.
 And while employers can still choose to use the FAVR methodology regardless, any reimbursements paid in excess of the IRS mileage rate would automatically be subject to tax.

 Choosing the Right Mileage Reimbursement Program

-The IRS mileage rate is typically the most effective solution for employees who drive sparingly for business and don’t meet the minimum 5,000-mile threshold to qualify for tax-free reimbursements on a FAVR program.
+This federal mileage reimbursement rate is typically the most effective solution for employees who drive sparingly for business.
+Especially if they don’t meet the minimum 5,000-mile threshold to qualify for tax-free reimbursements on a FAVR program.
 These employees tend to make one-off business trips rather than relying on their cars each day to perform their jobs.
 The IRS mileage rate also tends to be the best option for companies with less than five employees who regularly drive for work, since it allows mileage reimbursements to be paid 100% tax-free.